Settlement Agreements and Taxation Technical Guidance

 - Statement that attorney's fees are or are not reasonable and why.

 - Step 7.
 Perform debt check - offset process.
 OSC checks with Central Collection Services, Judicial and CORE to determine whether the claimant, other payee or attorney payee owes the State money.
-If the Claimant, attorney’s firm or other payee owes the State money, the OSC will notify the OAG attorney to advise the Claimant’s counsel of the amount of debt identified for the Claimant and other payees.
-The State Entity shall deduct these amounts from the settlement payment in compliance with CRS 24-30-202.4 (3.5) (a).
-The OSC’s debt check process includes all Claimants and payees, including attorney payee(s).
+The OSC will notify the State attorney of the amount owed.
+The Settlement amount will not change but the payment will be reduced for the amount owed.
+The OSC will deduct amounts owed to Judicial from the settlement payment.
+The OSC will not deduct amounts owed to other agencies because CORE will offset these amounts owed through vendor offset.
+In either case, the OSC will reduce the payment by the amounts owed to the State in compliance with CRS 24-30-202.4(3.5)(a).

 - Step 8.
 Special Situation - Section 111 of Medicare, Medicaid, and SCHIP Extension Act of 2007.